caolan/async/README.md

 * tasks - An object literal containing named functions or an array of requirements, with the function itself the last item in the array.
 The key used for each function or array is used when specifying requirements.
-The sytax is easier to understand by looking at the example.
+The syntax is easier to understand by looking at the example.
 * callback(err) - An optional callback which is called when all the tasks have been completed.
-The callback may recieve an error as an argument.
+The callback may receive an error as an argument.

 __Example__